i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 ---------------------

 ECIES routers can connect to and receive connections from ElGamal routers.
+This should be possible now, as several checks were added to the Java code base by mid-2019 in reaction to unfinished proposal 145 [Prop145]_.
-This should be possible now, but ensure there's nothing in the code bases that blacklists non-ElGamal routers or prevents point-to-point connections.
+Ensure there's nothing in the code bases that prevents point-to-point connections to non-ElGamal routers.

-Until later phases:
+Until later phases, when specifications and implementations are complete:

 - Ensure that tunnel builds are not attempted by ElGamal routers through ECIES routers.
 - Ensure that encrypted ElGamal messages are not sent by ElGamal routers to ECIES floodfill routers.
 - Ensure that encrypted ECIES messages are not sent by ECIES routers to ElGamal floodfill routers.
-- Ensure that ECIES routers are not floodfill.
+- Ensure that ECIES routers do not automatically become floodfill.

 Target release, if changes required: 0.9.48